-How to Save Prayer Plant from Root Bound Condition?
+How to Save Prayer Plants from Root Bound Condition?

-- You can also trim the root ball and reduce the root density to ensure the plant gets all the nutrients it requires.
+- Carefully trim the root ball and reduce the root density while aiming for damaged roots first.

 4. Low Humidity

-The plant then shows stress and tries to save the remaining water by curling its leaves.
+The Prayer plant saves the remaining water by curling its leaves as a defensive mechanism.

 Tips to Maintain the Humidity

-- Get a humidifier from an online site to keep the humidity in check.
+- Invest in a humidifier to maintain the humidity level in check.